Dollar bill found with meth, how drugs are impacting rural Kansas

 Finney and Barton County are also dealing with an increase in fentanyl.

-“It’s also being intermixed with other drugs that are commonly sold on the streets like methamphetamine,” said Finney County Captain of Investigations, Jennifer Rogers.
+“It’s also being intermixed with other drugs that are commonly sold on the streets like methamphetamine,” said Jennifer Rogers, Finney County Captain of Investigations.

 It can add to the danger that comes with drug use.